Pet Shop Boys: Actually (1987–1988)

 Actually was released in September 1987, followed by the single "Rent" in October, which reached number eight in the UK.
 The last track on the album, "King's Cross", accidentally anticipated the King's Cross fire at the London Underground section of the station in November of that year (part of the lyrics read: "Dead and wounded on either side/You know it's only a matter of time").
 The Sun newspaper in the UK subsequently tried to get the track released as a charity single, but Pet Shop Boys did not agree.

 At the end of the year, "Always on My Mind" became both the duo's third number one single in the UK and the Christmas number one single for 1987, beating "Fairytale of New York" by The Pogues and Kirsty MacColl.
 Pet Shop Boys had selected the song for an appearance on Love Me Tender, an ITV programme commemorating the tenth anniversary of Elvis Presley's death, and decided to release it.
 The song was not included on Actually, prompting EMI to repackage the album in the U.S. with a 12" version of the single; an extended version, "Always on My Mind/In My House", was later included on Introspective (1988).
 In November 2004, The Daily Telegraph newspaper placed Pet Shop Boys' version of "Always on My Mind" at number two in a list of the fifty greatest cover versions of all time.

 To capitalise on their string of hits, and in lieu of a tour, Pet Shop Boys made a film that incorporated songs from Please and Actually.
 Working with director Jack Bond, the project grew into a full-scale movie, It Couldn't Happen Here, starring Barbara Windsor, Joss Ackland and Gareth Hunt.
 Footage from the film was used in the music video for "Always on My Mind".
 The film was released in 1988 to mixed reviews.

 Heart, released in March 1988 as the last single from Actually, was Pet Shop Boys' fourth UK number one hit and their last to date.
 The video for the single, directed by Jack Bond, starred Ian McKellen as a vampire.

 Pet Shop Boys wrote and produced the song "I'm Not Scared" for Patsy Kensit's band, Eighth Wonder.
 The song, released in February 1988, became her biggest hit single.
 Pet Shop Boys recorded their own version of the track for their album Introspective later that year.
+The Pet Shop Boys' version of "I'm Not Scared" was included as the opening track on the album.